tmobile/opensource/content/blog/posts/deploying-harbor-on-aks.md

 author = "Prashant Gupta"
 draft = false
 date = 2018-05-30T13:19:22-07:00
-title = "Deploying VMWare harbor on Azure Kubernetes Service aka AKS"
+title = "Deploying VMWare Harbor on Azure Kubernetes Service aka AKS"

 +++

-VMware [harbor](https://github.com/vmware/harbor) is an open source all in one enterprise-class container registry that extends open source docker distribution and adds many functionalities that are typically required in the enterprise such as:
+VMware [Harbor](https://github.com/vmware/harbor) is an open source all in one enterprise-class container registry that extends open source docker distribution and adds many functionalities that are typically required in the enterprise such as:

 * container registry